goplus/gop/doc/docs.md

 println s // Hello world
 ```

-Most Go+ operators must have values of the same type on both sides.
+Most XGo operators must have values of the same type on both sides.
 You cannot concatenate an
 integer to a string:

 ```go failcompile